ACCOMMODATION AND SERVICES

 The main hiking season is from mid-May to mid-September.
 Even then, there may be some late snow remaining, or early snow arriving in certain areas.
 The weather is very varied — it can be both hot and cold.
-It’s a good idea to keep an eye on these weather services, SMHI and Yr.no, so that you know what clothes to have with you during your hike.
+It’s therefore a good idea to keep an eye on these weather services; SMHI.se and Yr.no, so that you know what clothes to bring on your hike.

 In case of emergency

-If an accident should happen, call these emergency numbers in Sweden: SOS – 112, Police 114 14 (for non-emergency incidents call 112).
+If an accident should happen, call these emergency numbers in Sweden: SOS – 112, Police 114 14 (for non-emergency incidents).
 The emergency numbers in Norway are: Fire – 100, Police – 112, Ambulance – 113.
-To prepare for walking in the mountains, you can find out more here: fjällkunskap.
+To prepare for walking in the mountains, you can find out more here at the Norwegian Mountain Code.